Low-Level Functions

 Examples

-# Apply direction correction to all turbines
+# Apply direction correction to all operational points

 correctDir!(Direction_All(), settings, wind_farm, wind_data, 100.0)